|

 Item PS1 - CHALCOTRICHITE

-- Ray Mine, Pinal County, Arizona; (thumbnail) a thin layer of this cuprite variety
+- Ray Mine, Pinal County, Arizona; (thumbnail)

-covers a copper base in this specimen.
-The red color is noticeable, and condition is good. $35. |
+this specimen.
+The red color is noticeable, and condition is

 |